15 Top-Rated Resorts in the Catskills, NY

 Accommodation: Scribner's Catskill Lodge

-Many of the bright, spacious guest rooms have private balconies that look out onto the Catskill Mountains, and some rooms have fireplaces.
-The recently renovated bathrooms are decked out with terra-cotta tiles and Italian-style rain showers.
+Many of the bright, spacious guest rooms have private balconies that look out onto the Catskill Mountains, and the suites have fireplaces.
+The bathrooms are decked out with terra-cotta tiles and Italian-style rain showers.

 The hotel's casual on-site restaurant offers contemporary farm-to-table cuisine, with ingredients sourced from local farms in the Catskills and the nearby Hudson Valley.
 The sleek modern dining room features floor-to-ceiling windows with sweeping views of Hunter Mountain.
 There's also outdoor seating on the cedar deck.